Mauricio Lemos: Las Palmas

 On 28 January 2016, Lemos was loaned to La Liga side UD Las Palmas, with a buyout clause.
 He made his debut in the competition on 20 February, coming on as a second-half substitute for Jonathan Viera in a 1–2 home loss against FC Barcelona.

 On 6 May 2016, after appearing in nine matches for the Amarillos, Lemos signed a permanent five-year deal with the club effective in July.
 He scored his first goal in the main category of Spanish football the following 30 January, netting his team's second in a 3–1 home win against Valencia CF.

 On 10 March 2017, Lemos scored a brace in a 4–3 away win against RCD Espanyol.

 Sassuolo (loan)

 On 22 January 2018, Las Palmas announced they had reached an agreement with Italian club Sassuolo for the loan of Lemos.

 Fenerbahçe

 On 26 August 2020, Fenerbahçe announced the signing of Lemos on a three-year contract.

 Beerschot (loan)

 On 31 August 2021, Lemos was loaned to Belgian club K Beerschot VA for the 2021–22 season.

 Atlético Mineiro

 On 16 February 2023, Lemos joined Brazilian club Atlético Mineiro on a ten-month deal.

 Vasco da Gama

 On 15 January 2025, Lemos signed a one-year deal with Vasco da Gama.

+Peñarol

+He signed for Urugyuan club Peñarol in February 2026, something he described as a dream.
+He told the club that "you'll have a fan on the pitch".